 2. Citrus fruits

-Vitamin C-rich foods are recommended in the chikungunya diet as they help boost immunity.
+Vitamin C-rich foods are recommended in the chikungunya diet as they may boost immunity.
 Also, chikungunya foods rich in vitamin C, such as oranges, kiwis, and guava, are easily digestible and recommended if you’re suffering from chikungunya.

 3. Coconut Water